MSD Prevention Manual

 Suggested Training Content

-- Health, Safety and Reclamation Code requirements regarding MSD
+- Requirements regarding MSD in the Health, Safety and Reclamation Code for Mines in BC

 - The injury mechanism for MSD